 The Nemours Society recognizes donors whose gift of $1,000 or more during the prior calendar year provides foundational support that enables Nemours Children’s to meet the unique and often complex needs of patients and families.

 The Founder’s Society recognizes donors who honor the legacy of our founder, Alfred I. duPont with their transformational cumulative support of $1 million or more.
 Through their commitment to our mission, Founder’s Society members advance children’s health locally, regionally and elsewhere.
 Contributions of this magnitude help us achieve bold visions and ambitions that go well beyond medicine.

 For more information about the Founders Society and ways to join, please contact: Sean Finn at 781-431-5983

 The 1936 Society recognizes donors who support Nemours Children’s Health through the commitment of a planned gift such as a will, trust, life insurance policy, retirement plan or annuity.

 Nemours Children’s was brought to life through an estate gift set up by Alfred I. duPont in the early 1930s.
 Based on his wishes, the Nemours Foundation was incorporated in 1936, and to honor that generosity, we have created the 1936 Society to recognize donors who share that same vision of planning ahead for the needs of our children.

-Join the Nemours Society by Giving from Your Donor Advised Fund
+Join The Nemours Society with your Donor Advised Fund